belzetrigger/domoticz-DWDWeatherAlarm/README.md

 - [x] use name coming from WFS for devices
 - [x] use icons to symbolize the event
 - [x] use color to show severity
 - [ ] meaning full data on image, hover, ...
+- [ ] how to handle future warning? show it like DWD does or just like normal AlertStatus
 - [ ] change from online icon to offline icon
-- [ ] change general device icon, so we use big icons from DWD
+- [ ] change general device icon, so we use big icons from DWD. but this is an AlertDevice, Domoticz takes `Alert48` per default and this cannot be changed by custom symbols.
 - [ ] support also name not only warncell
 - [ ] more filter options,
   - [ ] like certain severity level